Sheldonsu28/Java/Assignment1/codesmells.md

 ### List of classes and line numbers involved:

-* [Class Fish, lines 63 - 80.]
+* Class Fish, lines 63 - 80.
-* [Class HungryFish, lines 62 - 81.]
+* Class HungryFish, lines 62 - 81.

 ### Description:

-[The turnAround() method in both of the classes have a long switch statement with multiple conditions, there are better ways to implement the turnaround method.]
+The turnAround() method in both of the classes have a long switch statement with multiple conditions, there are better ways to implement the turnaround method.

 ### Solution:

-[In your own words, explain how you might solve this code smell: how would you refactor the code?]
+In your own words, explain how you might solve this code smell: how would you refactor the code?

 ### Explanation

-[each class have a boolean variable called goingRight, we can use this variable to our advantage.
+Each class have a boolean variable called goingRight, we can use this variable to our advantage.
 We can hard code out the string representation of the fish for each condition (going left or right).
-That is, if the variable goingRight is true, we can just return the hard coded String representation of the fish going right, else return the string representation of the fish going left.]
+That is, if the variable goingRight is true, we can just return the hard coded String representation of the fish going right, else return the string representation of the fish going left.

 ============================================================